zapier/visual-builder/docs/_partners/zap-templates.md

 ---
-title: How to Include Zapier in Your App and Website
+title: Zap Templates: Include Zapier in Your App and Website
 order: 4
 layout: post-toc
 redirect_from: /partners/
 ---

-# How to Include Zapier in Your App and Website
+# Zap Templates: Include Zapier in Your App and Website

 Zapier empowers apps to do together what they can’t on their own.
 With a bit of inspiration and creativity, your users can pull dozens of apps together into unique workflows to get more done with your app in far less time.